shakhruz/angelfarmers-ui/README.md

 [Orderbooks for WAX/AWAX](https://wax.alcor.exchange/trade/awax-awaxdaotoken_wax-eosio.token)

 Every guild member who invests 5% of their income from Farmers World into AWAX are eligible to participate in the following:
-1. Propose new features and work done for FW.AF tools
+1. Propose new features and work done for F12+ tools
 2. Vote on new development and community agenda
 3. Receive airdrops with NFTs and tokens earned by community investfund
 4. Receive dividends from community investment fund